Talleeenos69/server-writeup/writeUp.md

 The Hypervisor that we chose was QEMU, a standard virtualization and hypervisor software for Linux and Unix-based systems.
 The installation was rather simple due to cockpit providing an installer via the GUI.

+To accelerate the AI on our server, we installed an Nvidia GTX 1070 (as that was the best one readily available to us).
+The server's chasis was too small to fit the GPU internally, so instead, we simply ran a PCIe cable extender outside of the server chasis.

 Originally, the virtual machine was going to be a debian system.
 However, many issues facing the Nvidia CUDA drivers forced us to switch to a more up-to-date system, that being Fedora 37.
 The choice of Fedora and its specific version due to the familiarty of the system as well as the version number being explicitly stated on the Cuda driver installation guide.

 To run the language models, we used a program called "Ollama" a program that acts similarly to Docker, but for LLMs.